tipsypastels/vav-assets/docs/document-syntax.md

 # Syntax for `/document`s.

-Posts created with the `/document`-family of commands have a special syntax of `{{ helpers }}` based on the templating language [Handlebars](https://handlebarsjs.com/).
+Posts created with the `/document`-family of commands have a special syntax of `{{helpers}}` based on the templating language [Handlebars](https://handlebarsjs.com/).
 This page exists to explain that syntax.

-Some of the `{{ helpers }}` exist because of the problem that Discord's popup modal text inputs are always **plain text**.
+Some of the `{{helpers}}` exist because of the problem that Discord's popup modal text inputs are always **plain text**.
 Although typing `**bold**` into the text input will produce bold in the output, that will not be previewed or autocompleted in any way.
 This is not a big problem for bold, but it is a problem for things like mentions, which require you to type in their internal syntax, e.g. `<@147564239941402625>` instead of `@tipsypastels`.
 To do that you will have to close and reopen the modal multiple times to copy IDs, potentially losing progress.
 Hence, some helpers exist to add a different syntax that bypasses the need to copy IDs.

 Other helpers, referred to as flags, do not translate into rendered text in the output but instead set various options about the output.
-For example, the `{{ accent }}` helper sets the accent colour of the resulting container.
+For example, the `{{accent}}` helper sets the accent colour of the resulting container.

 # List of helpers